+Savannah exudes a pleasant antebellum charm that makes it an ideal destination for a relaxed and slow-paced getaway.
+Savannah is identified as the historic side of Georgia, and one reason why tourists are attracted to this gorgeous riverfront is its ancient architecture that remains intact up to this day.
+Considered as one of the country’s important historic districts, Savannah is an attractive place worth visiting.
 Without a doubt, historical structures occupy the top of the list of places to see when in this side of Georgia.
 There are a lot of historical places to explore, one of which is the Fort McAllister State Historic Park, formally declared as a State Historic Park.
-This attraction houses highly-preserved military operational items, cannons and other defence-related memorabilia.
+This attraction houses highly-preserved military operational items, cannons, and other defense-related memorabilia.
 Another reason why this state park is popular is because it also serves as a venue for exciting recreational pursuits such as camping, fishing, boating, and picnicking among others.

 The Riverfront is equally famous in Savannah, and this must also be part of the itinerary.
-This attraction is best known for its century-old warehouses which are now used as galleries, shops and restaurants.
+This attraction is best known for its century-old warehouses which are now used as galleries, shops, and restaurants.
 This place has a unique charm as the night falls, making it a perfect place for a leisurely walk before the day ends.
 To complete the historical tour, visiting museums and ancestral homes seals the deal.
-There is Juliette Gordon Low Birthplace, Fort Pulaski National Monument, Bonaventure Cemetery, Old Fort Jackson and Telfair Museums to name a few.
+There is Juliette Gordon Low Birthplace, Fort Pulaski National Monument, Bonaventure Cemetery, Old Fort Jackson, and Telfair Museums to name a few.
 To join a Savannah carriage tour is surely the best way to experience and explore all the important historic destinations found in Savannah.

-The squares in Savannah have one thing in common: huge, old trees that give out shade, pathways ideal for a leisurely stroll, and vast grounds perfect for a laid-back afternoon.
-Dotted with fountains, statues and well-kept gardens, Savannah’s squares are definitely worth experiencing.
+The squares in Savannah have one thing in common: huge, old trees that give out shade, pathways ideal for a stroll, and vast grounds perfect for a laid-back afternoon.
+Dotted with fountains, statues, and well-kept gardens, Savannah’s squares are definitely worth experiencing.
 To complete the relaxing getaway, going to Tybee Island Beach seals the package.
-This beach east of Savannah is famous for its sand dunes, apart from being a favorite spot for lounging under the sun and enjoying the water of the Atlantic Ocean.
+This beach east of Savannah is famous for its dunes, apart from being a favorite spot for lounging under the sun and enjoying the water of the Atlantic Ocean.
 Because this beach is favored by tourists, many restaurants and hotels have sprawled within the premises of Tybee Island Beach.